 Impulsivity is Not a Four Letter Word

-Impulsivity becomes a problem when it starts to control your actions beyond logic or happiness, or starts to cause distress.
+Impulsivity becomes a problem when it starts to control your actions beyond logic or happiness or starts to cause distress.
 It's also a condition that can both cause anxiety and be a symptom of anxiety.
-Take my anxiety test to learn more.

 Impulsivity as a Symptom